Stem, Inc. Signs California State University Dominguez Hills for Intelligent Energy Storage Services | Business Wire

 will total 2 MW and 6.2 megawatt-hours.
 The storage systems will

-eventually be paired with solar to maximize clean energy generation and
+eventually be paired with solar to maximise clean energy generation and

 enhance the campus’ onsite sustainability plans.